Raghavanka

-Raghavanka was a noted Kannada writer and a poet in the Hoysala court who flourished in the late 12th to early 13th century.
+Rāghavānka was a noted Kannada writer and a poet in the Hoysala court who lived in the 13th century CE.
+He is the nephew of the famous Śaiva poet Harihara through the latter's sister, Rudrāṇi.
 Raghavanka is credited for popularizing the use of the native shatpadi metre (hexa metre, 6 line verse) in Kannada literature.
-Harishchandra Kavya, in shatpadi metre, is known to have been written with an interpretation unlike any other on the life of King Harishchandra is well known and is considered one of the important classics of Kannada language.
+His work, the Harīścandra Kāvya, composed in ṣaṭpadi metre, is a telling of the life of King Harishchandra.
+It is a well known story, and is considered one of the important classics of Kannada language.
 He was a nephew and protégé of the noted Early 12-century Kannada poet Harihara.
 Although the shatpadi metre tradition existed in Kannada literature prior to Raghavanka, Raghavanka inspired the usage of the flexible metre for generations of poets, both Shaiva (devotees of God Shiva) and Vaishnava (devotees of God Vishnu) to come.